dart-lang/site-www/src/guides/language/coming-from/js-to-dart.md

 ```
 </li>

-<li markdown="1"> Using a multi line string literal:
+<li> Using a multi line string literal:
 When using three quotation marks (either single or double)
 on either side of the string, the literal can span multiple lines.